New Rules on Transparency Expected in late 2023 for Colorado’s Equal Pay for Equal Work Act

 - Recordkeeping: Employers must maintain records of job descriptions and wage rate history for each employee for the duration of the individual’s employment.

-The Colorado Department of Labor and Employment’s Interpretive Notice & Formal Opinion #9 (INFO #9), issued in December 2020, provided additional clarity regarding how the agency interprets the law and details employee rights and remedies for non-compliance.
+The Colorado Department of Labor and Employment’s Interpretive Notice & Formal Opinion (INFO #9) provides additional clarity regarding how the agency interprets the law and details employee rights and employer responsibilities.

 Impact of Equal Pay for Equal Work Act on Businesses